 By 1941, the production line was up and running properly, and no longer were the cars being essentially hand built.
 Dies for machine pressing parts had been produced, resulting in much less custom work and lead filler being used in the 1941 models.
 Production increased to 400 cabriolets and 850 coupes.
 The Continental was heavily revised in 1942, and continued until 1948.
 While these were nice looking cars, in my eyes something was lost from the originals, and they just didn’t have the elegance of the early cars.

 I came across this dilapidated 1941 Continental Coupe behind a tow company’s yard.
 I can say I was quite surprised to come across such a rare car, seemingly hidden in plain sight.
 The poor old car would require a complete restoration to save, nonetheless, despite the exposure to the elements it still looks very elegant.
 There is something about finding an old junkyard find like this that just resonates with me.
 Maybe it’s all the years of untold stories that lay within.
-I can only imagine the proud first owner and the many other people this car has touched over its years.
+I can only imagine the proud first owner was when it was new and the many other people this car has touched over its years.

 This particular example looked to be stock and unmodified.
 Under the hood remained a stock V12 flathead.
 The Continental’s had an unmodified Zephyr engine, save for a different air cleaner for additional hood clearance.
 This V12 looks like it hasn’t been touched in years, other than a new solenoid on the firewall.